 - Whisk all of the icing ingredients together and drizzle over warm rolls.
 Serve warm.
 Cover leftover frosted or unfrosted rolls tightly and store for up to 3 days at room temperature or up to 5 days in the refrigerator.

-Overnight instructions: To prepare the night before serving, prepare the rolls through step 4.
+- Make Ahead Instructions – Overnight: To prepare the night before serving, prepare the rolls through step 4.
 Cover the rolls tightly and refrigerate for 8-12 hours.
 The next morning, remove from the refrigerator and allow to rise on the counter for 1-2 hours before continuing with step 6.

-Freezing instructions: Baked rolls can be frozen up to 2-3 months.
+- Make Ahead Instructions – Freezing: Baked rolls can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
-You can also freeze the unbaked rolls and here's how: bake the rolls in step 6 for only about 10 minutes at 375°F (191°C).
+You can also freeze the unbaked rolls and here’s how: bake the rolls in step 6 for only about 10 minutes at 375°F (191°C).
 Cool completely, then cover tightly and freeze.
 To serve, take the rolls out of the freezer and put into the refrigerator a few hours before serving.
 Then, finish baking them.

-- Whole milk or even buttermilk is ideal for this dough.
+- Milk: Whole milk or even buttermilk is ideal for this dough.
 You can get away with 2% or 1%, but I do not recommend skim.

-- If using active dry yeast, the rise times will be slightly longer.
+- Yeast: If using active dry yeast, the rise times will be slightly longer.
 I always use an instant yeast.